-Much worse expecte Somewhat worse than expected About the same Somewhat better than expected Better than expected Much better than expected 2023 Trust Score 2022 Trust Score No. of respondents in 2023 Change from 2022 survey Care in the ward after birth • u needed attention while needed it? you were in hospi tal after the birth, w vere you able to ge et a member of staff to help you when 7.8 7.8 139
+Much worse than expected Worse than expected Somewhat worse than expected About the same Somewhat better than expected Better than expected Much better than expected 2023 Trust Score 2022 Trust Score No. of respondents in 2023 Change from 2022 survey Care in the w ard after birth D3.
+If you need you need ded attention while ed it? you were in hospi 7.8 7.8 139